alexberriman/newtondb/README.md

 // => [ { "code": "alb", "name": "Albert Einstein", "university": "cambridge" } ]
 ```

+Will return an empty array when no results are found.

 You can query using a [primary key](#by-primary-key), a [basic condition](#basic-condition), an [advanced condition](#advanced-condition) or a [function](#by-function).

 <div align="right"><a href="#top">Back to top</a></div>